view-components/grids/README.md

 To run tests locally, you must install this package as stand-alone project with dev-dependencies.

-Command for unit and acceptance tests:
+Command for running unit and acceptance tests:

 ```bash
 composer test